TAO Toolkit Quick Start Guide

 1. Install docker-ce by following the official instructions.

-Once you have installed docker-ce, follow the post-installation steps to ensure that the docker can be run without sudo.
+After you have installed docker-ce, follow the post-installation steps to ensure that the Docker can be run without sudo.

 2. Install nvidia-container-toolkit by following the install-guide.